lubuntu-team/manual/source/4/4.1/discover.rst

 .. image:: discover-details.png

 To remove software use the :guilabel:`Installed` tab or press :kbd:`Alt +I`.
 You can browse your installed packages, search using the search bar (upper left corner), and the click the remove button to remove software by pressing the :guilabel:`Remove` button.
+If the package is a snap package in the top right corner it will say :guilabel:`Snap`.
 To view more details on the program left click on it.
 If you want to launch an installed program press the :guilabel:`Launch` button in the upper right corner.

 .. image:: discover-installed.png